MoTheRoar/sudoku-ai/README.md

 * A challenge I faced was breaking the entire board into their respective blocks to pass into the Neural Network.
 However, after enough trial-and-errors, I realized I could just break the contours up into 9x9 blocks.

+## Purpose
+* I wanted to apply knowledge of Neural Network into a personal project.
+Since I always played Sudoku growing up, I wanted to incorporate the two.
+Additionally, this is a way for me to store my progress and journey in Machine Learning and OpenCV.